KleberVales/KleberVales/README.md

 ## 👨‍💻 About Me

-I work building backend systems using Java, Spring Boot, and other technologies that are part of modern backend environments.
+👉 Hi 👋 I'm *Kleber Santos dos Vales*, I work building backend systems using Java, Spring Boot, and other technologies that are part of modern backend environments.
 I also apply DevOps concepts and tools such as Git/GitHub, Docker, and Kubernetes to support automation, scalability, and reliable deployments.

 Recently, I obtained a professional certification in Generative AI, which allowed me to deepen my understanding of how Large Language Models (LLMs) can be applied to intelligent systems.
 Another area I have been strongly focusing on is Cloud Computing, where I design and develop cloud-native systems by applying modern architectural practices, DevOps principles, and scalable infrastructure patterns.